About the RAC Be Your Own Boss (BYOB) Program

-The BYOB program provides participants with access to wealth of experienced mentors, advisors, resources and training in fields such as:
+The BYOB program provides participants with access to a wealth of experienced mentors, advisors, resources and training in the following fields

-- You MUST Apply, in order to apply for the BYOB Program, applicants must attend a one-on-one information session (click here to book a meeting) this is a formal discussion that is completed virtually with a faculty member and/or navigator who is an expert in start-up.
+1. You MUST Apply, in order to apply for the BYOB Program, applicants must attend a one-on-one information session (click here to book a meeting) this is a formal discussion that is completed virtually with a faculty member and/or navigator who is an expert in start-ups.

 3. The navigator will send their recommendations to the Department based on a rubric, if the applicant is accepted, the applicant will enroll, and take online courses that will be directed by a mentor navigator.

 4. The formal process starts when the first course has been completed, and does not end until the business is launched and running for 6 months.